shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 +allow_reload=no
 ```

-You can find more details on how to configure asterisk behind a NAT from their
+You can find more details on how to configure Asterisk behind a NAT from their
 [wiki][10]

 ## Twilio